EP Examination Process Guide - Section 3 - Initiation of an Examination

 These forms and publications discuss who can represent a taxpayer before the IRS and what forms or documents are used to authorize a person to represent a taxpayer.

-The first part of this publication explains some of your most important rights as a taxpayer.
-The second part explains the Employee Plans examination, appeal, and compliance resolution processes.
+This publication explains some of your important rights as a taxpayer and explains the examination, appeal, and compliance resolution processes.